lopezdsr/sql-query/sqlref/sql_reference.template.md

 By default, either the credentials needed to access the target database are taken from the credentials object of a `CRN_URI`, or the IAM user submitting the statement is used to connect to the `DB2_TABLE_URI`.
 You can override this default by specifying either  a combination of `USER` and `PASSWORD` or an `APIKEY`.
 However, the password or API key is **not** included in the SQL statement as plain text.
-Instead, you must to store it as a custom key in a {{site.data.keyword.keymanagementservicefull}} instance to which you have access.
+Instead, you must store it as a custom key in a {{site.data.keyword.keymanagementservicefull}} instance to which you have access.
 For a description how to store and manage the secrets in {{site.data.keyword.keymanagementserviceshort}}, see [Setting up custom secrets in Key Protect](/docs/sql-query?topic=sql-query-kpsetup).

 <!--include-svg src="./svgfiles/accessSecrets.svg" target="./diagrams/accessSecrets.svg" alt="syntax diagram for a Db2 result clause" layout="@break@" -->

-<h3>More Topics</h3>
+<h3>More topics</h3>

 For further details about clauses used in a *query*, refer to the following topics:
 * [COSURI](#COSURI)